elviorodriguez/DiscobaMultimer/README.md

     sudo apt-get -y install emboss hhsuite
     ```

-Once you are sure the dependencies are met, clone the repo and perform the installation:
+Once dependencies are met, clone the repo and perform the installation:

 ```bash
 # Clone the repo and cd to DiscobaMultimer